lyl156/product-system/README.md

 # Product-system
 Spring-CRUD-product-system is web app demonstrating CRUD operations.
+## Performance
+- Implement Ranking list with Redis.
+When ranking stored in DB change frequently, the number of access to DB is huge.
+Cache can reduce access burden of DB.
+- message with Kafka
+## Availability
+- stateless service failover through load balance
+- CI/CD
+- Data/ DB backup
+- Monitor and manage data
+## Scalability
+- server load balance
+## Security
+- Prevent XSS with Filter
 ## Package
 This web app is based on :
 - Maven